How To Beat Spring Allergies With Ayurveda

 Causes of Ama are poor digestive function, poor diet, stress and an unhealthy lifestyle.

+There are a number of ways you can combat hay fever naturally.
 Ayurvedic medicine has a lot to offer in terms of prevention and treatment of Spring Allergies.
-Now is the time to act for true prevention!

 Ayurvedic treatment and prevention for allergies include a holistic program addressing diet, lifestyle and herbal supplements.